top of page

 • Recognise resilience, not just results.

-When resilience is rewarded and not punished, employees thrive --> organisations do too.
+When resilience is rewarded and not punished, employees thrive—and organisations do too.

 The Takeaway